 11. Emotional Intelligence – Emotionally balanced people combine the ability to identify and manage emotions.
 To demonstrate emotional intelligence, related skills such as empathy, self-awareness, and influence, are essential for those in roles managing people.

-IMPORTANCE OF TRANSFERABLE SKILLS
+IMPORTANCE OF THESE SKILLS

-1. They Improve Your Chances of Employability – When you are an adaptable, versatile, flexible and multi – skilled employee, you have a great chance of improving your employability.
+1. They Improve Your Chances of Employability – When you are an adaptable, versatile, flexible, and multi-skilled employee, you have a great chance of improving your employability.

 Nowadays, employers are looking for candidates who are skilled more than who are experienced.
 If you lack experience and you can learn quickly, then there is a chance to improve your employability with your transferable skills.